amanravi-squareops/road-to-devops/M6-WebApp2Tier/Setting_up_Infrastructure.md

       # systemctl start apache2
 ### Verify Apache Installation
    - open a web browser and type in the address bar http://server_ip_address
-   - check status of your apache webserver
+   - check the  status of your apache webserver

+### Install MySql
+     # apt-get install mysql-server

+### To start your MySQL, run this command:
+    # systemctl start mysql